 An additional clinical pilot course was introduced in 2019.
 This 2 1/2 day interactive pilot allowed participants to learn about clinical research protocols for high-consequence pathogens, and help identify and mitigate barriers to data quality and integrity in domestic and international barrier environments involving medical countermeasures.

-Based on demand and participant feedback, the pilot course was an overwhelming success and is being expanded into a 4-day course consisting of classroom and practical hands-on instruction.
+Based on demand and participant feedback, the pilot course was an overwhelming success and has expanded into a course that consists of classroom and practical hands-on instruction.

 About the venue

-The 2020 course was held at the National Training, Simulation and Quarantine Center (TSQC) at University of Nebraska Medical Center/Nebraska Medicine, a National Ebola Training and Education Center (NETEC) facility specially designed in the wake of the 2014 Ebola epidemic in West Africa through a collaboration between the University of Nebraska Medical Center Global Center for Health Security, Emory University, and Bellevue Hospital Center in New York City.
+The 2022 course was held virtually with staff from the National Training, Simulation and Quarantine Center (TSQC) at University of Nebraska Medical Center/Nebraska Medicine.
+The center is a National Ebola Training and Education Center (NETEC) facility specially designed in the wake of the 2014 Ebola epidemic in West Africa through a collaboration between the University of Nebraska Medical Center Global Center for Health Security, Emory University, and Bellevue Hospital Center in New York City.
 TSQC was funded by the U.S. Department of Health and Human Services Office of the Assistant Secretary for Preparedness and Response (HHS ASPR) to support the U.S. public health and healthcare systems in safely and effectively preparing for and managing individuals with suspected or confirmed infection with high-consequence special pathogens, such as Ebola.

 Purpose of course